 Hestra gloves are kind of like a work of art.
 The Swedish company has a long track record of craftsmanship, and their Fall Line glove is our favorite everyday model.
 This all-leather glove nails the essentials: it’s comfortable, well built, and tough.
 Importantly, the Fall Line also is highly versatile: it offers sufficient insulation and cushioning on the back of the hand for most winter sports (it earned a spot in our article on the best ski gloves), but is dexterous enough to use while driving, shoveling, and simply walking around town.
 And the Fall Line is made to last—our well-worn pair has softened and conformed to our hand, giving it a custom feel that still looks and performs like new.

-The biggest downside of the Fall Line is its steep $155 price.
+The biggest downside of the Fall Line is its steep $165 price.
 You’re paying for quality and the feel is phenomenal, but this is a hearty investment for a glove you won’t wear on the coldest days (if we’re inactive, we’ve found that it’s only warm enough down to about 20°F).
-It’s also not fully waterproof, although occasionally treating the leather will keep it from soaking up too much moisture.
+Also, the Fall Line is not fully waterproof, although occasionally treating the leather will keep it from soaking up too much moisture.
 All in all, the Give’r glove above arguably is a better value, but the Hestra’s premium look is something we appreciate each and every time we slip them on.

 See the Men's Hestra Fall Line See the Women's Hestra Fall Line